 Galley Recipe – Linguine with Clams

-Lovesail member sailingsideways has sent in this delicious galley recipe that she cooks whilst living aboard her Cal39.
+Lovesail member and woman sailor sailingsideways has sent in this delicious galley recipe that she cooks whilst living aboard her Cal39.
 This quick and simple recipe will make a delicious and nutritious meal after a busy day out cruising the Californian coast.

 Did you know linguine translates to “little tongues”?
 This elliptical shaped pasta is similar to spaghetti but flatter giving a bigger surface area for the sauce to cling to.
 It is popular for use with seafood sauces.